spatie/laravel-schedule-monitor/README.md

 In a non-production environment you should manually run `schedule-monitor:sync`.
 You can verify if everything synced correctly using `schedule-monitor:list`.

+**Note:** Running the sync command will remove any other cron monitors that you've defined other than the application schedule.

 ## Usage

 To monitor your schedule you should first run `schedule-monitor:sync`.
 This command will take a look at your schedule and create an entry for each task in the `monitored_scheduled_tasks` table.